RitchieLab/dnanexus/sequencing/gen_ancestry/Readme.md

 ## What does this app do?

-This app determines from a PCA eigenvector file.
+This app determines ancestry from a PCA eigenvector file.
 It runs QDA (quadratic discriminant analysis) using a custom R script to determine posterior ancestries for all samples, even those in the training set.

 ## What data are required for this app to run?